CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 (from <http://www.network-science.de/ascii/>, "small" font)

-# YAPC - Inspirations

-From the release of the Raspbery Pi Pico in January 2021 till now (august 2023), there is a bubbling of projects around VGA output, surrounded by a more ancient wave of other retro computers using other micro-controllers and 8 or 16 bits CPUs, mainly because old 8 bits computers are either too old or too expensive compared to what Arduino, ESP32 & al. cost and are able to achieve.
+From the release of the Raspbery Pi Pico in January 2021 till now (december 2023), there are many projects around VGA and DVI/HDMI screen output, surrounded by a more ancient wave of other retro computers using other micro-controllers and/or 8 or 16 bits CPUs, mainly because old 8 bits computers are either too old or too expensive compared to what Arduino, ESP32 & al. cost and are able to achieve.

 Here's now a list of projects that are related to this: